 UNDERSTANDING CARBON LOCK-IN OF ENERGY AND INFORMATION SYSTEMS

-I hold an interdisciplinary PhD from the Technical Faculty of IT & Design of Aalborg University in Denmark.
-My doctoral dissertation combines critical organization studies, new economics, science and technology studies and sustainable energy planning and asks why the global use of fossil fuels continues to increase when the urgency of a transformation to renewable energy is obvious.
+I hold a PhD from the Technical Faculty of IT & Design of Aalborg University in Denmark.
+My doctoral dissertation focuses on why the global use of fossil fuels continues to increase when the urgency of a transformation to renewable energy is obvious.
 In two case studies, I examine how carbon lock-in takes place in the making of information and energy infrastructure.
 Case study A examines the approval process around the Danish-British electric interconnector project Viking Link.
 Case study B looks at the pursuit of peer-to-peer electricity trading enabled by the information technology blockchain.

 Professor Frede Hvelplund, Department of Planning, Aalborg University, Denmark